 Newly grafted fruit trees, seedlings, and hardwood cuttings

 We keep regular hours during the months of April through June: open 9-5 Saturdays, and 9-5 “Call Ahead” hours on weekdays.
 “Call Ahead” hours means that we are open for business, but occasionally are away from the farm, so you should call us before you come just in case we’re out running errands.
 During the months of July-October we usually have call ahead hours as well, see our Facebook page for updates.
 We are also willing to make appointments outside of these hours if necessary, please either message us, call us or email us to schedule an appointment.
-We can make appointments any day of the week (except Sunday mornings).
+We can make appointments any day of the week (except Sundays).

 How to Purchase Plants: